freon4dsl/Freon-documentation/docu-content/020_Tutorial/020_Creating_your_Metamodel/+page.md

 ## The _Flow_ model unit

-To avoid having very large files, you can divide your language definition into as many files as you like.
-As long as the file extension is `.ast`, and the language has the same name (todo check the latter), the file will be taken into account as part of your language metamodel.

 Let's create a second file called `edu-flow.ast`.
 This file will contain the part of the metamodel that handles **Flows**.